 The BSW program is offered on the main campus of TRU in Kamloops.

-Students enter the program in the Fall semester.
+Students enter the program in the fall semester.
 Most courses are offered in the Fall and Winter semesters, with some summer course offerings.

-Please review the following resources for detailed Program Planning.
+Please review the following resources for detailed program planning.

-Note: Nicola Valley Institute of Technology Program Option
+Nicola Valley Institute of Technology program option

 A joint TRU/NVIT BSW degree program is offered at NVIT in Merritt and Burnaby.
 This program provides students with an Aboriginal focus throughout their studies.